-- "Eicosa" is the Greek word for the number 20. - Eicosanoids are synthesized from polyunsaturated fatty acids with 20 carbon atoms. - These molecules almost always act on the cells that produce them or on neighboring cells, that is, over short distances and time periods and thus some books refer them as local hormones.
+- "Eicosa" is the Greek word for the number 20. - Eicosanoids are synthesized from polyunsaturated fatty acids with 20 carbon atoms. - The most common precursor of the eicosanoids is arachidonic acid a polyunsaturated fatty acid with 20 carbons and 4 double bonds. - These molecules almost always act on the cells that produce them or on neighboring cells, that is, over short distances and time periods and thus some books refer them as local hormones.